-Highlighters, paper, pencil or pen, and the World View books available from Cornerstone Curriculum (usually a sale in the spring), Christian Book Distributors or Amazon.
-We will use all books and all audio recordings listed in the World View 1 curriculum list with the exception of the Job by Schaeffer.
-However, you do not need to buy the DVDs, art package, or music package.
+Highlighters, paper, pens, 2-inch 3-ring binder, and the World View books available from Cornerstone Curriculum (usually a sale in the spring).
+We will use all books and all audio recordings listed in the World View 1 curriculum list with the exception of the Job audio sermons by Schaeffer, which are available online.
+However, you do not need to buy any movie DVDs, the art package, or the music package.
 These are available at THEO and will be used during class time only.
-World Views 2 - Tues only - Stewart/Considine Class #: 538 Teacher: Beverly Stewart Grades: 9, 10, 11, 12 Class Schedule: Tue Only Class Time: 1:00 - 3:59 Fee(s): Tuition Supply Fee \$110.00 \$25.00 Description:

-As of: 10/17/2023 Page 119 of 191 DESCRIPTION Do you want a solid foundation in biblical and critical thinking that uses "living" classical books and covers eight high school credits in ONE class?
+In addition, students will need access to a word processor with Microsoft Word or Google docs.
+Other word processors are acceptable if they can save to a PDF document.
+World Views 2 - TH only - Stewart/Considine Class #: 538 Teacher: Beverly Stewart Grades: 9, 10, 11, 12 Class Schedule: Thur Only Class Time: 1:00 - 3:59 Fee(s): Tuition Supply Fee \$115.00 \$25.00 Description: As of: 3/7/2024 Page 124 of 214 DESCRIPTION Do you want a solid foundation in biblical and critical thinking that uses "living" classical books and covers 7.5 high school credits in ONE class?
 This is the place for you: World Views of the Western World: The Grandeur of Christianity (Part 2) and The Revolutionary Age (Part 3) by David Quine.
 This class is also known as WVII or WV Year 2.
 WVII meets once per week on Tuesdays from 1:00 - 4:00 pm for a three-hour session with a 15-minute break.
-HIGH SCHOOL CREDITS The 7.5 high school credits covered by WVII include the following: Composition: 1/2 credit Philosophy/Theology: 1 credit Western Civilization: 1/2 credit American History: 1 credit Political Theory: 1 credit Literature, Medieval: 1 credit Humanities (includes Art & Music Appreciation): 1/2 credit World History: 1/2 credit American Government: 1 credit Science History: 1/2 credit PREREQUISITES The prerequisites for this class include strong reading and writing skills.
+HIGH SCHOOL CREDITS The 7.5 high school credits covered by WVII include the following: Composition: 1/2 credit Philosophy/Theology: 1 credit Western Civilization: 1/2 credit American History: 1 credit Political Theory: 1 credit Literature, Medieval: 1 credit Humanities (includes Art & Music Appreciation): 1/2 credit World History: 1/2 credit American Government: 1 credit Science History: 1/2 credit ----- PREREQUISITES The prerequisites for this class include strong reading and writing skills.
 This material is academically challenging and not suited for all students.
 Students will show mastery of the class material through extensive essay writing.
 This class does not utilize chapter tests nor quizzes.
 The class is reading, writing, and Socratic discussions.
 Writing prerequisites should include one of the following: Starting Points at THEO, Format Writing at THEO, THEO IEW or a submitted recent essay, written within the last six months, which demonstrates an appropriate level of writing skills for success in the class.
 The THEO WV program uses MLA formatting.